snapbooks-app/dataset-viewer/README.md

-# Chatset Viewer
+# Dataset Viewer

-Chatset Viewer is an Electron-based application for viewing chat-based LLM datasets in JSONL format.
+Dataset Viewer is an Electron-based application for viewing chat-based LLM datasets in JSONL format.

 ## Features